 Visit our We love bugs!
 Pinterest board with links to resources and community activities.

 Manaaki Whenua – Landcare Research has a lot of useful information, such as What is this bug? – a handy guide to common invertebrates of New Zealand.
-There is also a range of pages providing general information and fact sheets under Invasive invertebrate threats (ants, mosquitoes and wasps) and Invertebrate systematics (this includes ants, beetles, weevils, stick insects, scale insects and more).
+There is also a range of pages providing general information and fact sheets under Invasive invertebrates (ants, mosquitoes and wasps) and Invertebrate systematics (this includes ants, beetles, weevils, stick insects, scale insects and more).

 Visit the New Zealand Entomological Society website.